bondy-io/bondy/apps/bondy/doc/bondy_registry.md

 </code></pre>
 <br />

-Returns the list of entries owned by the the active session.
+Returns the list of entries owned by the active session.

 This function is equivalent to calling [`entries/2`](#entries-2) with the RealmUri and SessionId extracted from the Context.